 Usage Scenario Overview

 User identity (case-sensitive for external users and internal employees).
-Internal employees must be distinguished by department (Product Department, R&D Department, Test Department), while external users have no other identity distinctions.
-To achieve knowledge isolation between different identities and departments, when a user asks a question, the system can only retrieve knowledge corresponding to their identity/department to respond.
+Internal employees must distinguish between different departments (Product Department, R&D Department, Test Department), while external users are not categorized by other identities.
+Implement knowledge isolation between different identities and departments.
+When a user asks a question, the system can only retrieve knowledge corresponding to their identity/department to respond.

 User identity: UserID